NVIDIA-METROPOLIS/example-helm-charts/README.md

 The purpose of this values.yaml file is to define all the parameters necessary to bring up and run the application in a default setting.

-These default parameters can be overriden using arguments on the 'helm install' command line at time of deployment.
+These default parameters can be overridden using arguments on the 'helm install' command line at time of deployment.

 For example, using Helm 3: